carlospolop/docker-mitm/Readme.md

 This is useful in environments where:

 1. You can configure the Docker image to use
-2. Some interesting connections are created from the contair and you want to check what
+2. Some interesting connections are created from the container and you want to check them

-This Docker image is public in **docker.io/carlospolop/docker-mitm:v4**
+This Docker image is public in **docker.io/carlospolop/docker-mitm:v6** (This would be useless for you as your proxy ad cert will be different).

 ### Start MitM proxy